 No human settlement is allowed inside the Serengeti National Park.
 The only buildings are those used as a base by the TANAPA (Tanzania National Parks) rangers.
 Four big tourist lodges and a few camps are scattered throughout the area.
 They are usually hidden or camouflaged so not to disturbe the natural landscape.

-A safari through the Park will let you admire predators hunting, daily animal life, great migrations.
+A safari through the Serengeti lands will let you admire predators hunting, daily animal life, great migrations.
 It is also a special place to take photos to the stunning African sunsets.
 The southern side of Serengeti Park is the greenest area and it surrounds a beautiful lake.
 Central Serengeti is the perfect hunting area for many animals.
 Elephants, instead, live in the north.

 If you want to book a safari in the Serengeti National Park you will have to ask for information in Arusha.
 This is the closest city to the Park, though it takes 4 and a half hours drive -along the main Tanzanian motorways- to get there.